tyron12233/nanoj/PROJECT_SERVICES.md

 ## How it works internally

-### One container per project
+### One container per scope

 `ProjectServiceManager` keeps:

 - `Map<Project, ServiceContainer> projectContainers`

-A `ServiceContainer` owns all state for a single project.
+A `ServiceContainer` owns all state for a single scope.

+Project containers are independent from the application container.

 ### Service caching